xavierchia/xavierchia.github.io/_posts/2022-05-15-founder-patterns.md

 * Important/Urgent quadrant tasks are done immediately and personally

 ## Sell the Experience and Benefits, not the Features

+*"Your customers don't care about you.
+They don't care about your product or service.
+They care about themselves, their dreams, their goals.
+Now, they will care much more if you help them reach their goals, and to do that, you must understand their goals, as well as their needs and deepest desires."* - Steve Jobs

 ![mario marketing](/images/mario-marketing.png)